grumdrig/slog/compiler.md

 =========

 Functions may be defined using the `func` keyword and an identifier to name the function.
-A parenthesized, comma-separated parameter list optionally follows, then a block of code which is executes when the function is called.
+A parenthesized, comma-separated parameter list follows, then a block of code which is executes when the function is called.

 The function is called by passing a parenthesized list of comma-separated arguments to the function.